 - 4 cups of chicken broth

-Press Sauté button on your electric pressure cooker and let it heat, then add oil.
+- Press Sauté button on your electric pressure cooker and let it heat, then add one tablespoon oil.

-Add the butter, onions, and garlic to the pressure cooker.
+- Add the remaining oil, onions, and garlic to the pressure cooker.
 Stir until onions are tender.

 If you enjoyed this recipe, visit Smithfield.com for more easy and delicious pork recipes.